 eBay and other online marketplaces

 As of the end of January this year, eBay had a whopping 170 million buyers.
-It’s phenomenally popular way to shop and, despite the proliferation of brands now selling through it, still a great place to grab a bargain.
+It’s a phenomenally popular way to shop and, despite the proliferation of brands now selling through it, still a great place to grab a bargain.
 Though 81% of items sold through eBay are new, you can still get some incredible second-hand bargains if you search via the ‘auction only’ function, which means you are buying from individual people, rather than an online eBay store.
 However, eBay isn’t the only online marketplace available.
-Sites such as Etsy, Bonanza, eBid, Craigslist and Gumtree all offer fantastic bargains, if you take the time to look.
+Sites such as Etsy, Bonanza, eBid, Craigslist and Gumtree all offer fantastic bargains if you take the time to look.

-Once upon a time charity shops were the preserve of old ladies, full of dusty knick knacks and unfashionable clothing.
-Fast forward to 2018 and charity shops are a big part of mainstream shopping culture, and a very popular destination for bargain hunters.
+Once upon a time, charity shops were the preserve of old ladies, full of dusty knick-knacks and unfashionable clothing.
+Fast forward to 2018 and charity shops are a big part of mainstream shopping culture and a very popular destination for bargain hunters.
 Though this has pushed prices up a little, you can still find some excellent items for a fraction of the cost of high street stores, and those with eagle eyes may stumble across some designer pieces that have slipped onto the racks unnoticed.
 One little-known tip for charity shoppers is to look for items that have had their labels cut out as some high street stores are happy to donate end-of-range clothes to charity shops, so long as they remove the labels.

 Discount code mobile apps

-There are so many shops, restaurants and entertainment providers offering discount codes that it seems crazy not to take part, but sifting through the internet to find them can be time consuming work.
+There are so many shops, restaurants and entertainment providers offering discount codes that it seems crazy not to take part, but sifting through the internet to find them can be time-consuming work.
 However, downloading a discount code app makes it super simple to find what you need, and allows you to do it on the move.
 In fact, mobile apps are better than the web for discount codes because they can use your location, ensuring you can pinpoint exactly where the best bargains are.
 VoucherCodes is one of the best known, featuring local and national discounts on places from Domino’s Pizza to The White Company.